 - the violation of special conditions

 Students placed on College Academic Alert status will be notified by letter or email of the committee’s decision and of the appeal process.
-If a student's appeal is denied, the student may request to enroll in another college via the readmission/internal transfer process (RTS - see the Readmission and Internal Transfer policies in this bulletin), and if accepted, the CAA hold will be removed after admission into the new college.
+If a student's appeal is denied, the student may request to enroll in another college via the process outlined in the University Academic Censure Policy, and if accepted, the CAA hold will be removed after admission into the new college.

 Unless the CAA is removed via the individual colleges' appeal process, the student may not register for courses at Marquette and may be dropped from any classes for future terms in which he/she is registered.Back To Top

 The academic load of a student is measured by credit hours assigned to each course.
 The normal engineering program varies from 15 to 19 credit hours per term.

 A Credit Overload Request form for permission to exceed 20 credit hours must be submitted for approval prior to registration to the assistant dean for academic affairs on Marquette Central academic forms website.

 AFROTC, AROTC and NROTC students may be required by their program to carry in excess of 19 hours and may do so if their academic performance is satisfactory.